particle-iot/docs/src/content/tutorials/cellular-connectivity/data.md

 The central billing element for both cellular and Wi-Fi is the Data Operation:

-- Each publish, subscribe, function, or variable consumes one Data Operation regardless of size (currently limited to 622 bytes per operation)
+- Each publish, subscribe, function, or variable consumes one Data Operation regardless of size
+- The data has a maximum size of 622 to 1024 bytes of UTF-8 characters; see [API Field Limits](/reference/device-os/firmware/#overview-of-api-field-limits)
 - Stored data, such as Tracker geolocation data, consume one Data Operation per location point saved<sup>1</sup>
 - Certain retransmissions, as described below